AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/gs-users.md

 # Get started with users

 A user is an identity that has access to a tenant.
 Roles assigned to a user determine what permissions the user has on resources.
-For more information about user, see [Users](xref:ccUsers).
+For more information about users, see [Users](xref:ccUsers).

 To invite a user to your tenant, follow these steps: